 The Project will require approvals, permits and licenses for various components of the Project.
-Table 1-8 includes a list of approvals, permits, and licenses required for the Project and their current status.
+Table 1-7 includes a list of approvals, permits, and licenses required for the Project and their current status.

 Approval/Permit/License Current Status Approval/ Permit License Date Expiration Date Environmental Impact Statement The NT Environmental Protection Authority provided its final assessment of the Project in June 2014.
 Approved Sep.
 2014 NA Mining Management Plan Approval from NT Department of Primary Industry and Resources Approval April 2021 based on a 50kt/day operation.
 An amendment will need to be submitted for the minor changes as a product of the transition from PFS to this FS.
 Approved Jun.
 2021 NA Heritage Act permit to destroy or damage archeological sites and scatters/ Aboriginal Areas Protection Authority Clearances Authority Certificate Number C2021/028 issued.
 This certificate defined restricted works areas and granted select clearances to allow for initial investigations.
 Additional clearances will be required for further investigations as well as prior to disturbance associated with mine development and exploration activities.
 Aboriginal Areas Protection Authority dated Jun.
 07 2021 NA Aboriginal Areas Protection Authority Certificate The use of, or work on, certain areas can proceed without a risk of damage to, or interference with, the sacred sites identified at Mt Todd.
-Covers the 1,501 km2 of exploration licenses contiguous with the mining leases.
+Covers the mining licenses and the 1,581 km 2 of exploration licenses contiguous with the mining leases.
 Jun.
-7, 2021 NA
+7, 2021 NA Surface Water Extraction License Provides the right to annually harvest 3.48 gigaliters of surface run-off to use for mine operations.
+Jun.
+1, 2021 Jun.
+1, 2031